-The bill outlines that property owners must ensure their properties are equipped with carbon monoxide detectors according to the rules established under this chapter.
-Furthermore, property owners are prohibited from selling, leasing, or transferring ownership of the property unless it is equipped with the required detectors.
+The bill mandates that property owners ensure their properties are equipped with carbon monoxide detectors in accordance with the rules established under this chapter.
+Furthermore, property owners are prohibited from selling, leasing, or transferring ownership of the property unless it is equipped with a functioning carbon monoxide detector.
 The executive commissioner is tasked with adopting necessary rules for the implementation of this chapter, including guidelines for the placement, installation, and maintenance of the detectors.
-The law is set to take effect on September 1, 2025.
+The law will take effect on September 1, 2025, and applies only to properties for which construction begins on or after that date.

 Statutes affected: